NUMEV Seminar: “Acoustic Tomography: Background, Current Status, Future Prospects, and Tools for Experimental Research”

 Philippe Lasaygues

-Aix Marseille Univ, CNRS, Centrale Marseille, LMA UMR 7031, Marseille, France
+Aix-Marseille University, CNRS, Centrale Marseille, LMA UMR 7031, Marseille, France

-When the problem can be reduced to the study of a fluid-like cavity buried in an elastic cylinder surrounded by water or soft tissues, the Compound USCT is proposed as an extension of the classical USCT, by taking into account physical phenomena such as wave refraction.
+When the problem can be reduced to the study of a fluid-like cavity embedded in an elastic cylinder surrounded by water or soft tissues, the Compound USCT is proposed as an extension of the classical USCT, by taking into account physical phenomena such as wave refraction.

 References